shenwanxiang/bidd-aggmap/README.md

 # Jigsaw-like AggMap

-## A Robust Multi-Channel and Explainable Omics Deep Learning Tool
+## A Robust and Explainable Omics Deep Learning Tool

 ----